What Are the Components of an Appraisal?

 Valuation Using the Income Approach

-A third way of valuing real estate is sometimes applied when a neighborhood has a measurable number of rental properties.
-In this situation, the amount of income the real estate produces is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third way of valuing real estate.
+In this situation, the amount of revenue the real estate yields is taken into consideration along with other rents in the area for comparable properties to derive the current value.

 Got a Question?